vdwees/rtc-tools/doc/examples/lookup_table.rst

 '''''''''''''''

 Goals are defined as classes that inherit the ``Goal`` parent class.
 The components of goals can be found in :doc:`../optimization/multi_objective`.
+In this example, we use the helper goal class, ``StateGoal``.

 First, we have a high priority goal to keep the water volume within a minimum and maximum.
 We use a water volume goal instead of a water level goal when the